rslater12/NFC-URL-Payload-for-XUMM/README.md

 once Lib NFC is installed, try dropping the files in PN532 into the Utils folder of teh Lib NFC and then run

+>Add Xumm Developer API Keys to env file and rename to .env

 >npm i

 > node ./bin/www